Canada, Mexico show more flexibility as key NAFTA round opens

 Noting that 85 percent was not feasible, the official said Mexico did not want “a rupture” to occur in the talks.

-However, the official added that the North American auto industry has previously argued in favour of lowering the figure to improve its competitiveness with foreign rivals.
+However, the official added that the North American auto industry has previously argued in favor of lowering the figure to improve its competitiveness with foreign rivals.

 Washington also wants NAFTA to set a 50 percent minimum U.S. content requirement for autos, which Canada and Mexico say cannot work.